This 80’s family favourite deserves a rebirth! (revised December 2018)

 The dish is baked for an hour before topping with the cheese, but watch it, as a little foil over the top may be necessary to avoid extra browning.

 I never make one of anything.
-One for the family, another for the freezer.
+One for the family, and another for the freezer.
 I am my mother’s daughter, after all.

 Seafood Lasagna: Presenting and Enjoying